 This is where the crawl space vapor barrier comes in…

-A crawl space vapor barrier is a solution that will allow you to insulate your vents and block air from coming in, yet it allows you to gain access to your crawl space.
-Thanks to the crawl space vapor barrier, you can easily move the insulation to allow exterminators or hot water heater repairmen to access the crawl space.
+A crawl space vapor barrier is a solution that will allow you to insulate your vents and block air from coming in, yet it will enable you to gain access to your crawl space.
+Thanks to the crawl space vapor barrier, you can easily move the insulation to allow exterminators or water heater repairmen to access the crawl space.

 Another advantage of using a crawl space vapor barrier is the fact that these vapor barriers are less likely to fall apart when they get saturated.
 The crawl space vapor barrier is designed to block as much moisture as possible, and it will not deteriorate by absorbing most of the moisture floating around your crawl space.
 It simply stops it from entering your crawl space, using materials that are impervious to water.